Temple University Community Education Programs

 Student and Volunteer Success Stories

-My name is Margarita S. - Temple WELL Graduate - Class of 2016.
+My name is Margarita S. - Temple Community Education Program Graduate - Class of 2016.

 I feel truly blessed to say I am now a high school graduate who is currently attending Community College of Philadelphia (CCP) where I am on the Academic Honors list and studying Liberal Arts and Social and Behavioral Sciences.
 In addition, I can't believe that I am also dually enrolled at Temple University where I will complete my Bachelors in Social Work after completing my Associates Degree at CCP.